goblinfactory/hotwire-queue/README.md

 new : QuickAssert is a test class used to help produce more readable unit tests.

-#### Roadmap - Product Backlog

-* (done 21.05.2011) replace NLog.Logger with LoggerBase? + NullableLogger? implementation.
-(This will simplify tests as so many classes require Logger.
-I want to be able to pass in null for the logger during unit tests)
-* (done 23.05.2011) Refactor ModuleBase? (http module base class) so that custom httpModules can be unit testable.
-Includes wrappers for httpContext, ApplicationState?, and Response)
-* Acceptance tests to serve as project documentation ( I have acceptance tests, but need to sanitise them and bring them into the project)
-* Move roadmap (Product backlog) to Agilezen. (apply for free o/s account).
-* (done, own private CI server) CI Server?
-Not sure how this will work with an OS project on google code. (make a plan)
-* Unit test for code coverage (same as the acceptance tests.)
-* Folder watcher utility : Monitors folders and processes all enqueued items.
-* Install hotwire via nuget (prerequisite better website, samples and "why use/what problem solve?")
-* Fluent (code) configuration.
-(Currently hotwire is configured with xml in web.config.)
-DONE
-* HTML5 front end for monitoring the queue
-* Zero configuration option (Instead of explicitly telling Hotwire that class X in assembly Y implements FileProcess?, I want to use StructureMap? or similar to automatically detect it.)
-DONE, SUPPORTS MIX, DEFAULTS WITH FLUENT OVERRIDES
-* Support for running hotwire services as a WCF service and/or under MVC. (depending on complexity.
-Will spike this first and implement whichever is least complex.)
-INVESTIGATING
-* Implement Queue priority, will include HTML 5 admin tool to pause, requeue and edit queued item priorities.
-* Email notification of fileProcess errors.
-DONE
-* Use a configurable "pipeline" of process steps instead of a set of the existing hard coded folders. (this will remove a lot of code duplication in the filesProvider).
-* Support multiple fileprocessors, and be able to specify which file processor processes which configured "endpoint".
-* Endpoint to be mapped to a named, configured pipeline (or "named" set of directories).
-* Use Structuremap or other dependancy injection framework. (was originally excluded from this project due to possible Open source licence challenges. need to review and if OK will use).
-* Integration with Elmah or similar for unhandled error notification.
-Check licence compatibility, requirements etc. DONE
-* replace filesProvider with pluggable provider and use database instead of file system.

-#### Wishlist
-* Contact Oauth authors and see if I can get permission to include assembly in a ready-to-use built download.
-* Contact GB and see if Microsoft will allow us to include Microsoft.Http in a download as this will make testing so much neater and simpler.

 #### requirements
 * Visual studio 2010 sp1 (Nuget package manager, which comes with sp1 is required in order to use the included packages file. ) If you don't have Nuget, you can still download the assemblies manually.
 The following packages are required in order to build the solution and are included.